 In Play: We have now examined the word for the sound turkeys make, gobble, and the concept it contributed to, gobbledygook; it is time to look at the name of the animal itself.
 In addition to stupidity, turkeys are associated with plain speaking, as in "to talk turkey", but also in doing anything plainly, as in "to quit smoking cold turkey".
 For more about these phrases, read Dr. Goodword's Language Blog.

 Word History: When Europeans began consuming exotic birds, they had problems keeping up with where they came from.
 These ancestors initially thought that guinea fowl came from Turkey, so they first called guinea fowl turkey-hens and turkey-cocks.
 Once the origin of the guinea fowl was correctly ascertained, the names turkey-hen and turkey-cock were left over, so they were transferred to what we call turkeys today.
-Thus, turkey comes from the name of the land of the Turk by means of two mistakes.
+Thus, turkey comes from the name of the land of the Turks by means of two mistakes.
 But the English were not the only ones to mistake the origin of turkeys.
-Other Europeans came to the conclusion that turkeys came from India, hence the Russian name indushka, Polish indyk, and French dinde from coq d'Inde "bird of India".
+Other Europeans came to the conclusion that turkeys came from India, hence the Russian name indushka, Polish indyk, and French dinde, a reduction of coq d'Inde "bird of India".
 In Portuguese a turkey is called a peru!

 Come visit our website at <https://www.alphadictionary.com> for more Good Words and other language resources!